-For the graduation group show, I contributed some work entitled 'New' 'Work' (Norway).
+For the graduation group

+show.
+I contributed some work entitled 'New' 'Work' (Norway).
 It was an isolated, soundproofed room inside of which was a constellation of soundmaking things and instruments (a violin, accordion, drum machine, metronome, tuning fork, three microphones, sound-recorder, radio, clock, disposable camera, and soundmixer).
 I paid someone to sit outside the space and limit the number of people inside to four at a time.
 The person outside also invited those interested in going in to write their name and entrance time, informing them that they would be paid for the amount of time they were in the room according to a 120 NOK (Norwegian kroner) per hour rate (€15.20, currently).
 Upon leaving the space, they wrote their exit time and were paid the according amount.
 The documentation of the events occurring in the room was made by those inside: they could turn on/off the sound-recorder and take as many pictures with the disposable cameras as they wanted.

-I had worked with a similar scenario in the UK last year. organizing a large space in a similar way.
+I had worked with a similar scenario in the U.K last year. organizing a large space in a similar way.
 The use of money was not permitted by the festival the work was part of due to their tax and security concerns.
 I decided to go ahead with the work anyway.
 The '(Norway)' at the end of the title of the Kunsthall work is a reference to the fact that such bureaucratic problems as arose in the earlier rendering of the work were practically never even considered in Norway.
 I also became aware of the fact that as this was an MA show, facilitated by the established, collaborative agreement between the school and the Kunsthall, it was possible to get away with more.
 I imagine it'll be tough to get much funding to have similar situations presented elsewhere, but perhaps it'll happen.

-What I've found is that the way Fine Arts students of various art academies prepare for their diploma works and degree shows varies greatly between schools and even yearly within a school.
+What I've found out is that the way Fine Arts students of various art academies prepare for their diploma works and degree shows varies greatly between schools and even yearly within a school.
 How would you describe the process in KHiB?
-Does the MA degree show play a important role within the studies in KHiB?
+Does the MA degree show play an important role within the studies in KHiB - and how did vou relate to it?
+Do the professors emphasise it or is it more of a student's choice whether he/she puts much effort into it?